Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are the downsides of gap insurance?

-Some of the downsides of gap insurance include the following:
+Some potential downsides include the following:

 Did You Know?Did you know